Skip to main content

 1. 1

-Complete 60 hours of KREC-approved pre-license education.
-Choose a Kansas school approved by the Kansas Real Estate Commission (KREC).
-Many schools offer self-paced online options.
+Complete 30 hours of KREC-approved pre-license education through a school approved by the Kansas Real Estate Commission.
+Self-paced online options are common.

 2. 2